-Starters such as smoked haddock and dill rillettes – fresh, lemony, light on the dressing and served with simple unadorned crisp sourdough toast – are another celebration of modest things done well.
+Starters such as smoked haddock and dill rillettes – fresh, lemony, lightly dressed and served with crisp sourdough toast – provide another example of simple things done extremely well.

-Can’t manage a proper pud?
-Plump for the creative middle-ground and pick the gingato – a scoop of homemade vanilla ice cream drenched, affogato-style, in rhubarb and ginger gin liqueur.
+If, after two courses you’re thinking of swerving pud, take the middle ground and order the house Gingato – a scoop of homemade vanilla ice cream drenched, affogato style, in rhubarb and ginger gin liqueur.

-Trencherman’s tip: three smart guestrooms await above the inn.
+Trencherman’s tip: three smart guestrooms – also dog‑friendly – are to be found above the inn.